lean-mind/savvily-book-converter-python/README.md

 Make sure you run this command from the project's root directory (where the Dockerfile is located) and do not change the name of the image (or do so in `convert.sh` as well).

+You'll find two important directories under `src`, `scripts` and `templates`.

+- These scripts are the ones doing the heavy lifting.
+Pre-processing ,rendering and merging is done here.
+- In templates you'll find the relevant `.tex` files for each conversion type.
+Modify them at you own risk!

 # How to run the project

 ## With Docker